We continue our in-depth look at Growcasting’s Five Tools of Effective Broadcasting with my favorite industry topic–Quality of Information.

 The greatest gift anyone can give you is their time.
 When someone tunes in to your broadcast, they are giving you three-plus hours of their precious time.
 Filling any portion of that time with fluff only serves to waste it.

 A quality broadcaster should be able to fill an entire game–on their own–with complementary information that is both substantial and relevant.
-And if you work with a partner or partners, there is absolutely no excuse for your team not to stay on point for a full nine innings.
+And if you work with a partner or partners, there is absolutely no excuse for your broadcast team not to stay on point for a full nine innings.

-What you need to avoid are things like talking about yourself, your kids, where you plan on golfing on the next off day, or which fans in the crowd are using their smartphones.
+What you need to avoid are things like talking about yourself, your kids, where you plan on golfing the next day, or which fans in the crowd are using their smartphones.
 If you reach hard enough, something like this might be acceptable if a real connection actually exists.
 Maybe you bumped into a player at a restaurant that morning and ordered the same meal, or maybe your kid goes to the same day care as the manager’s kid.
-More often than not, this won’t be the case, so it’s best to save the personal stuff for your social media accounts.
+More often than not, though, this won’t be the case, so it’s best to save the personal stuff for your social media accounts.

 Returning to the cleat-tying example from earlier, if you reach a point in the broadcast where you really can’t think of anything to say, you’re better off just letting the game breathe for a couple of pitches.
 Adding fluff will only make the situation worse.